KaiGE-Organization/KaiGE/README.md

 ## Features

 > [!NOTE]
-> This Checklist shows what the engine currently contains
+> This checklist shows what the engine currently contains.

 - [x] **Rust-Powered:** KaiGE takes full advantage of Rust's memory safety and performance, providing a robust foundation for game development.